 Having a flexible schedule allows people to have better control over their work-life balance.
-It allows them the freedom to schedule their work, hobbies, and spare time that they want to spend with their family or friends.
-The option to work remotely gives people more time to do things that they would want to include into their daily lives.
+It gives them the freedom to schedule their work, hobbies, and spare time that they want to spend with their family or friends.
+The option to work remotely gives people more time to do things that they would want to include in their daily lives.
 This could be activities like going for an early morning jog, taking their dog for a stroll, going to the gym, or simply going to get groceries in the middle of the day.

 Employees may also feel less pressure to wake up at a certain time to commute to work, in order to avoid traffic hours.
 For a lot of people, spending time daily on the road, stuck in traffic, is a huge matter of concern.
-Giving employees the freedom to work from home can empower them to improve their lifestyle and reduce stress.
+Giving employees the freedom to work from home can empower them to improve their lifestyles and reduce stress.
 But more on that later.

 6. Remote Workers Feel More Productive

 There’s more good news for companies.
 Remote workers don’t just feel happier—they also feel more productive.
 Research conducted shows that 65 percent of respondents are more productive in their home office than at a traditional workplace (Flexjobs, 2019).
 Additionally, 85 percent of businesses confirm that productivity has increased in their company because of greater flexibility.

 In the past, remote workers have not always been accepted.
 Employers tend to believe that their teams would be easily distracted at home, and won’t manage to get work done.
 Feelings of mistrust might also discourage companies from allowing remote working.
 Managers feel like they need to keep an eye on their workforce to ensure that work is getting done.
 But people aren’t always the most productive when they are at the office.